pfoy/phyllotaxis-draw-flowers-with-mathematics/README.md

 ## Project Description

-This is my solution of the project from [DataCamp](https://www.datacamp.com).
+This is my solution to the project from [DataCamp](https://www.datacamp.com).

-The goal is to use R and mathematics for creating flowers.
+The goal is to use R and mathematics for phyllotaxis, or the arrangement of leaves on an axis or stem.

 We will make plots using `ggplot2`.